-2022/23 are the latest available results and is for data on the snapshot date of 5 April 2023.
+\2022/23 are the latest available results and is for data on the snapshot date of 5 April 2023.
 The report for the snapshot date of April 2024 will be available by April 2025.

-Performance and comments: Whilst the mean hourly pay gap and median hourly pay gap has declined as compared to last year, the female representation in the Company has shown slight improvement from 20.7% last year to 21.3% in the current year.
+Performance and comments: The mean hourly pay gap and median hourly pay gap has shown an improvement year on year.